Ayapan (MH535v)

 Stephanie Wood

 Ayapan was a fairly common name.
 Four other glyphs for this personal name appear below.
 It could be a place of origin.
 A place named Ayapan exists in the state of Tabasco, Mexico (see: Daniel Suslak, “Ayapan Echoes,” American Anthropologist, Nov.
 2011), and there may well be others.
-If Ayapan is not literally about a cotton flag, perhaps it refers to the medicinal plant, ayapana, so this could be the root of the name, and if so, the compound would be fully phonographic.
+If Ayapan is not literally about a cotton flag, perhaps it refers to the medicinal plant, ayapana.
+If this could be the root of the name, the compound would be fully phonographic.

 Stephanie Wood